-I am Annalisa, a researcher, project leader and professor based between the Netherlands and Italy.
-Over the years, I have been active in heterogeneous fields, from academia to media art, from community media to government.
-The passion for research, analytical curiosity and fun in reshuffling categories has been the common denominator that made possible to meaningfully undertake such heterogeneous endeavours.
+I am Annalisa, a researcher, project leader and professor based between the Italy and Netherlands.
+Over the years, I have been active in heterogeneous fields, from academia to media art, from community media to government large-information systems.
+The passion for research, analytical curiosity and fun in reshuffling categories has been the common denominator that made undertaking such heterogeneous endeavours possible.

-I was fortunate enough that my ideas have often been sustained by excellence-oriented programs, at European as well as national level.
-In this regard, I have experienced how generous and disinterested the scholarly community can be, and I am glad to contribute to make this known, also through outreach activities.
-Finally, I act as editorial board member and reviewer for various STS, policy and communication science journals, and am active member of international STS associations.
+I have been luckly enough that my ideas have been sustained by excellence-oriented programs, at European as well as national level.
+In this regard, I have experienced how generous and innovation-oriented the scholarly community can be, and I am glad to contribute to make this known, also through outreach activities.
+Furthermore, I act as editorial board member and reviewer for various STS, policy and communication science journals, and am active member of international STS associations.

-In the past I worked for quite a few years as project manager and ethnographer of large-scale government ICT projects for governmental organizations and engineering companies.
-In that position, I have learnt to be a fair project and procurement leader, driven by the belief that successful and efficient projects are those that align multiple legitimate visions.
+In the past I also worked as project manager and ethnographer of large-scale government ICT projects, at governmental organizations and engineering companies.
+In that capacity, I have learnt to be a project and procurement leader, driven by the belief that successful projects are those that align multiple legitimate visions.